CPS2RL/Benchmarking-BERT-Embedded-Devices-ICPE24-Artifact/README.md

 ### Benchmarking BERT-based NLP models on Embedded Devices (Raspberry Pi, Jetson, UDOO and UP board)

+_Artifact and code for "Processing Natural Language on Embedded Devices: How Well Do Modern Models Perform?", ICPE'24._

 **How to use the code?**